pry/pry/README.markdown

 Features:

 * Pry can be invoked at any time and on any object in the running program.
-* Pry sessions can nest arbitrarily deeply -- to go back one level of nesting type 'exit' or 'quit'
+* Pry sessions can nest arbitrarily deeply -- to go back one level of nesting type 'exit' or 'quit' or 'back'
+* Use `_` to recover last result.
 * Pry has multi-line support built in.
 * Pry is not based on the IRB codebase.
-* Pry is Only 120 LOC.
+* Pry is small; around 230 LOC.
-* Pry implements all the methods in the REPL chain separately: `Pry.r` for reading; `Pry.re` for eval; `Pry.rep` for printing; and `Pry.repl` for the loop (`Pry.into` is simply an alias for `Pry.repl`).
+* Pry implements all the methods in the REPL chain separately: `Pry.r` for reading; `Pry.re` for eval; `Pry.rep` for printing; and `Pry.repl` for the loop (`Pry.start` is simply an alias for `Pry.repl`).
 You can invoke any of these methods directly depending on exactly what aspect of the functionality you need.

 Limitations: